 Hike description: The hiking trail starts at the Upper Hot Springs parking lot.
 Through a series of switchbacks, it climbs gradually to the top of Sulphur Mountain with occasional views of Bow Valley.
-The trail is well trodden year-round but bring microspikes for your shoes if you’re hiking in winter.
-After 4.5 km, you’re on top and can continue 1 km further on boardwalk to old weather station.
-For more details on when you can take gondola down for free, read the full blog post linked below.
+The trail is well-trodden year-round but bring microspikes for your shoes if you’re hiking in winter.
+After 4.5 km, you’re on top and can continue 1 km further on the boardwalk to an old weather station.

-You’ll see that the never ending switchbacks are well worth the effort when you see the panoramic views of the surrounding mountains from top.
+You’ll see that the never-ending switchbacks are well worth the effort when you see the panoramic views of the surrounding mountains from the top.

-Highlights: views of Banff and Bow Valley, saving lots of dollars by not taking gondola, option to take gondola down for free, observation deck on top and option to use upper terminal to warm up in winter or fill up your water bottle, option to take a public bus to the starting point
+Highlights: views of Banff and Bow Valley, saving lots of dollars by not taking the gondola, observation deck on top and option to use the upper terminal to warm up in winter or fill up your water bottle, option to take a public bus or free shuttle to the starting point

 Distance from Calgary to trailhead: 133 km